RC-14/pixivcat-clone/README.md

 Images are also saved to the `store` directory within the working directory. (will be created if  it doesn't exist)

+If saving images doesn't work, disable it in the configuration file.

 ## Configuration

 __This is optional:__ There are default values that will be used if nothing is specified.